 - Microfilm (example: newspapers)

-Books and microfilm are sent through the mail.
+Books and microfilm are sent through the mail or by courier.
 Remember to allow time for this.

 What Can Be Sent Electronically?
 (Copies of Pages)